spryker/spryker-docs/docs/scos/user/intro-to-spryker/contributing-to-documentation/style-formatting-general-rules.md

 ## Adding a new product

 Whenever a new Spryker product is launched, you need to create a separate section for it.
-Usually, there should be two roles per each product - user and developer.
+Usually, there are two roles per product - user and developer.
 However, there might be exceptions.
 Here, we consider that you have to create a new product *aop* with the *user* and *developer* roles.

 To add a new product, follow these steps.